dracory/base/steps/examples/dag_dependencies/README.md

 # Dependencies Example

-This example demonstrates how to create steps with complex dependencies and ensure they execute in the correct order, using a real-world scenario of calculating a final price.
+This example demonstrates how to create steps with complex dependencies and ensure they execute in the correct order, using a data processing scenario.

 ## Overview